kids-first/kf-ui-fhir-data-dashboard/docs/prd.md

    b.
 Under the hood, this means ingesting the arbitrary data and data model, converting it to a FHIR data model, and then pointing the dashboard to the converted FHIR data model \
    c.
 At a high level, the selling point is that data models in any form can be combined and a snapshot of the combined data sets can be quickly visualized, without manual migration \
    d.
 (Far) Down the road, this could mean easy data analysis across multiple data sets, regardless of their original format and model

+### Suggestions to Review

+1. The use cases and value proposition seem a little broad/unfocused - in the use cases we have internal use cases as well as external, might need to hone in on one or the other, or risk going too operational with the functionality